 A plain abdominal radiograph is insensitive in the evaluation of splenic abscesses.
 Indirect signs include gas within the abscess, and a reactive left-sided pleural effusion 3.

 Splenic abscesses are typically poorly-demarcated with a variable appearance, ranging from predominantly hypoechoic with some internal echoes to hyperechoic 23.
 They may contain septa of varying thickness.
-The presence of gas bubbles may also be seen with reverberation artefact, although the majority of splenic abscesses do not contain gas.
+The presence of gas bubbles may also be seen with reverberation artifact, although the majority of splenic abscesses do not contain gas.

 Ultrasound may also be used to guide abscess aspiration 22.